cn0047/stash/ed/t/programming/README.md

 #### Estimation

-Is it including: development, testing, deployment, documentation, etc.
+Find out what is included: development, testing, deployment, documentation, etc.

-Not only estimation but also probability of success completence.
+Provide not only estimation but also probability of success completence.

 Source of uncertainty:
 * Incomplete, inaccurate or changing input information.
 * Inaccurate of estimation process.

-Overestimation leads to leneral problems.
+Overestimation leads to lineral problems.
 Underestimation leads to exponential problems.

 +20-30% as spare buffer on work package (group of tasks).